Michieljoris/logger/README.md

-Logger
+Logthis
 ------------

-A little namespaced logging utility.
+A little namespaced logging utility for node and the browser.

-The state of loggers gets persisted in localStorage.
+In the browser the state of loggers gets persisted in localStorage.

+In node the state of loggers is passed in as a config json (or use a nodejs repl perhaps?)

 Load the script with:

-     <script src=pathto/logger.js></script>
+     <script src=pathto/logthis.js></script>

+Or on node:

+	npm install logthis

-A new global is created named logger, this can be changed, see top of source file.
+In the browser a new global is created named logthis, this can be changed, see top of source file.

-Turn the logger on for your browser:
+Turn logthis on for your browser:

-	logger._on();
+	logthis._on();

-The state of the logger gets persisted in localStorage, turn the logger off with:
+The state of the logthis gets persisted in localStorage, turn logthis off with:

-	logger._off();
+	logthis._off();

 Check the state with:

-	logger._state; //on or off
+	logthis._state; //on or off

 When turned off all log calls in your source code are just noop calls (`function() {}`).

-Turning the logger on or off requires a refresh of the browser to have any effect.
+Turning logthis on or off requires a refresh of the browser to have any effect.

-When turned on, `logger` itself is a logger already, however it starts of as disabled as any logger created with `logger`.
+When turned on, `logthis` itself is a logger already, however it starts of as disabled as any logger created with `logthis`.
 Enable it:

-	logger._enable();
+	logthis._enable();

 Then use it as a default logger:

-	logger('Hello');// same as console.log
+	logthis('Hello');// same as console.log

 Or use a log level:

-	logger._e('error'); //printed with stack trace
+	logthis._e('error'); //printed with stack trace
-	logger._w('warning); //printed with alarm icon
-	logger._i('info); //printed with info icon
+	logthis._w('warning); //printed with alarm icon on the browser logthis._i('info); //printed with info icon on the browser logthis._d('debug); //standard console.log
-	logger._d('debug); //standard console.log

 Set the loglevel for this logger:

-	logger._setLevel('warning'); //only warning and errors are printed
+	logthis._setLevel('warning'); //only warning and errors are printed

 Levels can be `debug`, `info`, `warning`, `error` or `none`.